atomisthq/docs/docs/user-guide/rug/editors.md

 export const addSpringBootRestController = new AddSpringBootRestController();
 ```

 The first few lines group the Rug typings our script will be using throughout
 (lines 1&ndash;4).
 Next, we declare our editor through TypeScript [decorators][]
 (line 6).
 The first argument of the `#!typescript @Editor` decorator is the name
 of the editor.
 This the public visible and discoverable name of the Rug.
 This
 name, along with the editors group and repository, form the fully-qualified name
 of the editor.
 The second argument of the `#!typescript @Editor` decorator is a
 short description of the editor.
 The following line uses the
 `#!typescript @Tags` decorator to apply some tags to our editor so people can
 search for it more easily.
 Using the `#!typescript @Tags` decorator is optional
 but highly recommended.

 [decorators]: https://www.typescriptlang.org/docs/handbook/decorators.html

 We then define the class which implements our editor (line 8).
 An editor
 implements the `#!typescript EditProject` interface.
 That interface requires the
 `#!typescript edit(Project)` method to be defined (line 28).
 It is convention
 for the editor and the class that implements it to have the same name.

 You will likely want to customize your Rugs' input to tune their output
 according to user-supplied values.
 Such customization is achieved through
 parameters that your editor must declare in the class via the
-`#!typescript @Parameter` decorator (lines 10, 16 and 22).
+`#!typescript @Parameter` decorator.
 This decorator
 provides all the metadata of the parameter whereas the decorated variable
 declaration provides its name and default value, if any.
 The
 `#!typescript @Parameter` decorator accepts a single argument, a JavaScript
 object.
-That object accepts [properties][paramprops] documented in the
+That object accepts [properties][paramprops] documented in the Rug
-[conventions][rugconv] but, only the `pattern` property is required.
+conventions but, only the `pattern` property is required.
 A pattern
 is an [anchored][] regular expression that validates the input.
 Here we rely on
 the `#!typescript Pattern.any` and `#!typescript Pattern.java_class` patterns
 bundled by Atomist in the TypeScript dependencies.

-[paramprops]: /user-guide/rug/conventions/#typescript-decorators
+[paramprops]: /user-guide/rug/conventions.md#parameters
 [anchored]: http://www.regular-expressions.info/anchors.html

 The `#!typescript edit` method takes a single argument, a
 `#!typescript Project` object.
 That object gives you access to the entire
 structure and content of the project your editor is applied to.
 Use it to access
 and update the content of any resource in that project according to the goal of
 your editor.
 You have the full power of TypeScript and the Rug programming model
 and [language extensions][langext] to achieve this.

 As we can see, in this example, we simply create the content of the controller